danielmkv/cloudforgood/README.md

 > Cloud For Good · AWS Hackathon 2026
 > Team: Leon Truong · Luke Prasarttongosoth · Daniel Mitroshkov · Raio Chea

-Contrails account for roughly **57% of aviation's total climate impact** — more than CO₂ alone.
+Contrails account for roughly **30% of aviation's total climate impact** — more than CO₂ alone.
+This environmental burden can be easily reduced so long as a flight is aware of the contrail-risk zones and avoids them.
+ContrAI helps make this information publically accessible and interpretable.
 ContrAI predicts where persistent contrails will form using real GFS weather data and the [pycontrails](https://py.contrails.earth/) scientific library, then displays risk zones on an interactive map so pilots, dispatchers, and curious users can see the climate cost of any flight.